mialkin/docs/tools/elasticsearch/elasticsearch.md

 An **indexing** is a process of adding one or more JSON documents to Elasticsearch.

-A **mapping** is definition of how a document, its fields, and its metadata are stored in Elasticsearch.
-Similar to a schema definition.

 An **alias** is a secondary name for a group of data streams or indices.

 A **data stream** is a named resource used to manage time series data.
 A data stream stores data across multiple backing indices.